drduh/YubiKey-Guide/README.md

 # Reset

-If PIN attempts are exceeded, the card is locked and must be [reset](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html) and set up again using the encrypted backup.
+If PIN attempts are exceeded, the YubiKey is locked and must be [reset](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html) and set up again using the encrypted backup.

 Copy the following script to a file and run `gpg-connect-agent -r $file` to lock and terminate the card.
 Then re-insert YubiKey to reset.